The ICPC NAC Experience

 —Source: 2026 ICPC NAC Problem C

 The first half the solution was pretty easy but long to implement, and Rain went to code.
-I kept thinking about the second part, which was conceptually trickier to solve.
-In hindsight I should’ve went to code since I type faster and had solved regionals D. Once Rain had finished, I also solved the second part with a linear range DP idea.
-Rain came up with the lazy segtree idea in the official solution, which we agreed might be less error prone.
+I kept thinking about the second part, which was conceptually trickier.
+In hindsight I should’ve gone to code since I type faster and had solved regionals D. Once Rain had finished, I also solved the second part with a linear range DP idea.
+Rain came up with the lazy segtree idea used in the official solution, which we agreed might be less error prone.

-There was less than 20 minutes at this point, and we ended up solving C with 1 minute remaining.
+There was under 20 minutes left at this point, and we ended up solving C with 1 minute remaining.
 The rest of the competition was some insanely clutch teamwork.

-T-20 minutes: Rain went to type up the Lazy Segtree template while I figured out details, and when he started to type range queries I realized we didn’t need it, only global query.
-Even this probably saved a minute.
+T-20 minutes: Rain goes to type up the lazy segtree template while I figure out details, and when he starts to type range queries I realize we didn’t need it, only a global query.
+Even this probably saves a minute.

-T-15: Rain finished typing and I went to implement the last part.
+T-15: Rain finishes typing and I go to implement the last part.

 T-10: It WAs on sample tests.
 We log a lot of stuff to debug it.